 21 Denver Tips That Will Save You From Altitude Sickness, Bad Decisions, and Tourist Traps

 Denver sits at 5,280 feet.
 That's a mile above sea level.
-And that single fact will define your first 48 hours if you don't prepare for it.
-I learned this the hard way — headache, shortness of breath, and a hangover from two beers that felt like six.
+And that single fact will define your first 48 hours if you let it catch you off guard — the headache, the shortness of breath, the hangover from two beers that somehow feels like six.

 The Altitude (Tips 1-5)